kurierjs/kurier/README.md

 | `remove`  | `DELETE`, supporting `WHERE`                         |
 |           |                                                      |

+It receives a single argument, `options`, which is passed to the `Knex` constructor.
+See the [Knex documentation](https://knexjs.org/#Installation-client) for detailed examples.

 ### Extending the `KnexProcessor` class

 Like the `OperationProcessor` class, the `KnexProcessor` can be extended to support custom operations.
 Suppose we want to count how many books an author has.
 We could implement a `count()` method.